websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/using-liferay-as-a-headless-platform.md

-# Using Liferay DXP as a Headless Platform
+# Using Liferay as a Headless Platform

-Liferay DXP provides a suite of APIs to use for custom applications to perform the same kinds of actions available in the web interface.
-This option is essential when there's a need to get data in a machine-readable format, for example in writing mobile applications, custom web applications, or automated processes.
+Liferay provides a suite of APIs that perform the same kinds of actions available in the web interface.
+This is essential when you must get data in a machine-readable format, for example in writing mobile applications, custom web applications, or automated processes.
 While taking more effort than the out-of-the-box interface, it comes with even more power to get things done.

 ## Ways to Connect